-Prior to or during their first semester in residence, all students desiring the master's degree must take the Graduate Record Examination Aptitude Test except for students holding a master's or higher degree from an institution which is a member of the Council of Graduate Schools of the United Examinations required in the various subject matter fields of study are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements for the Master's Degree.
-(See below for the foreign language examinations and for the comprehensive examination required in lieu of thesis under Plan B.) (C) FOREIGN LANGUAGE REQUIREMENT:

-When a student is required to satisfy this requirement in French, German, Russian, or Spanish, he should make arrangements with the Test Office to take the appropriate Graduate School Foreign Language Test developed by the Educational Testing Service, 1947 Center Street, Berkeley, California 94704.
-Passing scores on these examinations are established by the Graduate If the foreign language required is other than the four named above, the student should make arrangements with his graduate adviser and the appropriate language department to take the locally administered examination.
-The student is required to pass his foreign language examination before he can be advanced to candidacy.
+Prior to or during their first semester in residence, all students desiring advanced degree must take the Graduate Provincian April Description April 1988 an advanced degree must take the Graduate Record Examination Aptitude tion which is a member of the Council of Craduate Schools of the United tion which is a member of the Council of Graduate Schools of the United Examinations required in the various subject matter fields of study are listed in the appropriate sections of Part Four, Fields of Study and Courses of Instruction under Specific Requirements of Study and Courses (See of Instruction under Specific Requirements for the Master's Degree.
+(See below for the foreign language examinations and for the comprehensive examination required in lieu of thesis under Plan B.) (C) FOREIGN LANGUAGE REQUIREMENT: When a student is required to satisfy this requirement in French, German, or Spanish, he should make arrest the Tost Office to When a student is required to satisfy this requirement in French, German, Russian, or Spanish, he should make arrangements with the Test Office to take the appropriate Graduate School Foreign Language Test developed by 94704.
+Passing scores on these examinations are established by the Graduate If the foreign language required is other than the four named above, the If the foreign language required is other than the four named above, the student should make arrangements with his graduate adviser and the appropriate language department to take the locally administrated evamination. student should make arrangements with his graduate adviser and the appropriate language department to take the locally administered examination.
+The student is required to pass his foreign language examination. he can be advanced to candidacy.
 (D) UNIT REQUIREMENTS: